4Furki4/Turkish-Dictionary/README.md

 ## Contribute to the project
 - Open issues to report bugs or request features.
 The guide for opening issues will be added soon.
 ### The Tech Stack
-- create-t3-app with Next 13.5.2 app dir, next auth, and Prisma
+- create-t3-app with Next 13.5.2 app dir, tRPC, next auth, and drizzle.
+(Yes, I love type-safety!)
 - NextUI
 - nodemail
 - uploadthing to upload files